rpuch/rpuch.github.io/_posts/2019-08-28-handling-sse-errors-in-spring-webflux.md

 The bottomline is that if we want to somehow signal to the client that some error have happened, we have to use the established channel for this.
 To do it, we can just return an error message instead of a DTO.
-To allow the client to distinguish the erroneous case from the normal one, we can use 'event' mechanism of the `Server-Sent-Events`.
+To allow the clien1t to distinguish the erroneous case from the normal one, we can use 'event' mechanism of the `Server-Sent-Events`.

 To do it, we could employ `ServerSentEvent` class.